Swizz Beatz: Fashion designer

 In 2003, he became a partner involved in the popular clothing company Kidrobot, a creator and retailer of limited-edition art toys and clothing.

 On Twitter in 2010, Dean revealed his new sneaker line with Reebok.

 Art

-Dean is an avid art collector and connoisseur actively projecting and displaying his taste via Instagram.
-The curated collection of favourites was first introduced at SCOPE Art Show Miami Beach and has since become known as The Dean Collection, it includes work from emerging and well established artists including KAWS, Keith Haring, Cleon Peterson, Ernest Zacharevic and Erik Jones.
+Dean is an art collector and connoisseur actively projecting and displaying his taste via Instagram.
+The curated collection was first introduced at SCOPE Art Show Miami Beach and has since become known as The Dean Collection, it includes work from emerging and established artists including KAWS, Keith Haring, Cleon Peterson, Ernest Zacharevic and Erik Jones.